Nydia Caro

-Nydia Caro (born June 7, 1948) is a Puerto Rican singer.
+Nydia Caro (born June 7, 1948) is an American singer and actress.

 Early years

 Caro was born in New York City to parents from Rincón, Puerto Rico, and initiated her career in the arts at a very young age while living in New York.
 She attended James Monroe H.S. where she graduated in 1964.
 After completing high school, she enrolled in the New York School of Performing Arts in singing, dancing, and acting classes.

 Music and acting career

-Caro made her debut in show business acting at an NBC television show and in 1964 released a Christmas-themed single on the Roulette Records label, "Ask Me What I Want for Christmas".
+Caro made her debut in show business acting at an NBC television show, and in 1964, released a Christmas-themed single on the Roulette Records label, "Ask Me What I Want for Christmas".
 In 1967, shortly after her father died, she moved to Puerto Rico and released her first album titled Dimelo tu.
 She has released 20 internationally acclaimed albums and CDs ever since.
 Caro enrolled at the University of Puerto Rico in literature to enhance her Spanish skills.
 She was hired immediately to co-host a popular teen show by channel 2 ("Show Coca-Cola").

 The decade of the 1970s was very successful for Caro.
 In 1970, she won the Festival de la Canción in Ibagué, Colombia, with the songs "Hermano tengo frío", composed by Karmen Mercado, the niece of actor and astrologer Walter Mercado, and "Pongo el Mundo en las Manos de un Niño" composed by Raoul Gonzalez.

 In 1972, she went to Tokyo, Japan, where she sang "La Borinqueña" before the world heavyweight boxing championship fight between George Foreman and José Roman.
 Ring En Español remarked that her singing of the Puerto Rican national anthem probably lasted longer than the fight itself.
 That same year, she made an appearance on Sesame Street with fellow Puerto Rican entertainers Raúl Juliá and Sonia Manzano.

 In 1973, she won one of the first awards in the Festival de Benidorm in Valencia, Spain, with the song "Vete Ya", composed by Julio Iglesias for her.